 No. Optional purchases, such as theatre tickets, band uniforms, parking permits, etc., can be purchased via our online store.
-Go to oprfhs.org and click on Web Store, under Quick Links.
+Go to oprfhs.org > navigate to Quick Links (bottom right) > click on Web Store.

 What else does the Bookstore sell?

 The TI Nspire calculator (\$127.50), PE uniforms (\$15/set), locks, replacement copies of novels and workbooks, and miscellaneous school and art supplies at cost.
 The Bookstore does not charge sales tax.